scastrec/AndroidCourses/README.md

 # AndroidCesi
-Android app for the CESI formation
+Android app for the CESI

+NB : Android > 8, dasn AndroidManifest > application >
+`android:usesCleartextTraffic="true"`

 ## Workshop 0
 Let's play with the basics: